nate-fidalgo/MathComputations/Primes/PrimeTesting/Readme.md

 A place for prime algorithms
 Work in progress !!!

-First few Fermat Numbers for
+First few Fermat Numbers just for the fun of it

 3